fischerman/millennium-falcon/README.md

 - `HTTPS_PORT`: The HTTPS port HAProxy binds to.
 Set to `disable` to not use HTTPS backend.
 Default is `443`.
 - `STATS_USER`: The stats username.
 Default is `admin`.
 - `STATS_PASS`: The password for the stats page.
 If not set, stats are disabled.

+## Volumes

+- `/certs/`: Certificate with the name `combined.pem` is used for HTTPS backend.
+If not mounted, a self-gen cert is used.

 ## Container Labels